Best movies on Amazon Prime Video to watch now (August 2020) - TheNewsTrace

-It may be fairly tough to know the place to start when deciding which movie to watch – with Amazon Prime Video residence to an unlimited wealth of fantastic choices.
+It may be fairly tough to know the place to start when deciding which movie to watch – with Amazon Prime Video house to an enormous wealth of fantastic choices.

-With that in thoughts, we’ve picked out a number of the highlights the streaming service has to provide, overlaying each conceivable style and spanning many years.
+With that in thoughts, we’ve picked out a number of the highlights the streaming service has to provide, masking each conceivable style and spanning a long time.

-If you happen to’re working your method by means of the perfect movies of all time, you’ll be able to see what number of you’ve already watched with the highest 100 movies scratch poster.
+If you happen to’re working your means by way of the very best movies of all time, you may see what number of you’ve already watched with the highest 100 movies scratch poster.

-However in the event you’re in search of one thing else, we’ve a information to the perfect Amazon exhibits, the perfect Netflix movies, finest Netflix sequence, and your information to Disney+, which not too long ago launched within the UK.
+However when you’re searching for one thing else, we now have a information to the very best Amazon exhibits, the very best Netflix movies, greatest Netflix sequence, and your information to Disney+, which lately launched within the UK.

 The Truman Present (1998)

 Right here’s a film that was years forward of its time.
-The Truman Present is all about Truman Burbank (Jim Carrey), a person blissfully unaware that his complete life is a tv sequence watched by billions all around the world.
-The film picks up at some extent in his life the place he feels a necessity for journey, prompting the producers to discover more and more excessive methods of holding him in place.
+The Truman Present is all about Truman Burbank (Jim Carrey), a person blissfully unaware that his whole life is a tv sequence watched by billions all around the world.
+The film picks up at some extent in his life the place he feels a necessity for journey, prompting the producers to discover more and more excessive methods of preserving him in place.
 Will he ever discover out the reality?
-Carrey is on high type right here, taking on a extra dramatic position than common and knocking it out of the park.
-Within the period of social media and actuality tv, The Truman Present is barely rising in relevance.
+Carrey is on prime type right here, taking on a extra dramatic position than ordinary and knocking it out of the park.
+Within the period of social media and actuality tv, The Truman Present is simply rising in relevance.
 It’s important viewing.
 Watch The Truman Present on Amazon Prime Video

 Shutter Island (2010)

-Martin Scorsese and Leonardo DiCaprio crew up for this suspenseful thriller, which follows US Marshal Teddy Daniels as he conducts an investigation right into a lacking particular person on the grounds of a distant asylum for the criminally insane.
-As he meets the workers and the sufferers, Daniels shortly finds himself not realizing who to belief; the various twists and turns on this movie can have you feeling the identical.
+Martin Scorsese and Leonardo DiCaprio crew up for this suspenseful thriller, which follows US Marshal Teddy Daniels as he conducts an investigation right into a lacking individual on the grounds of a distant asylum for the criminally insane.
+As he meets the employees and the sufferers, Daniels shortly finds himself not understanding who to belief; the various twists and turns on this movie can have you feeling the identical.
 Mark Ruffalo, Ben Kingsley and Michelle Williams additionally star.
 Watch Shutter Island on Amazon Prime Video

-Jason Bateman (Ozark) and Rachel McAdams (Physician Unusual) are good on this darkish comedy, taking part in a aggressive couple who usually meet for recreation nights with their mates.
-One fateful night a member of the group is kidnapped and the others are left to determine why, however what they consider to be simply an elaborate recreation is definitely a life-threatening state of affairs.
-The central misunderstanding paves the best way for some really hilarious scenes, whereas the quite a few twists and turns ought to hold you hooked for the length.
-Watch Sport Night time on Amazon Prime Video
+Jason Bateman (Ozark) and Rachel McAdams (Physician Unusual) are good on this darkish comedy, enjoying a aggressive couple who usually meet for sport nights with their buddies.
+One fateful night a member of the group is kidnapped and the others are left to work out why, however what they imagine to be simply an elaborate sport is definitely a life-threatening scenario.
+The central misunderstanding paves the way in which for some actually hilarious scenes, whereas the quite a few twists and turns ought to preserve you hooked for the length.
+Watch Sport Evening on Amazon Prime Video

 Knives Out (2019)

 Rian Johnson put his distinctive spin on an Agatha Christie-style homicide thriller with this smash-hit from late final 12 months, which options Daniel Craig (No Time To Die) as detective Benoit Blanc.
-He’s known as to examine when a rich man is discovered lifeless and his dysfunctional household are all thought of suspects.
-Johnson assembled a formidable ensemble solid for this comedy drama, which incorporates Ana de Armas (Blade Runner 2049), Chris Evans (Avengers: Endgame), Jamie Lee Curtis (Halloween) and Toni Collette (Hereditary).
+He’s referred to as to examine when a rich man is discovered useless and his dysfunctional household are all thought-about suspects.
+Johnson assembled a powerful ensemble forged for this comedy drama, which incorporates Ana de Armas (Blade Runner 2049), Chris Evans (Avengers: Endgame), Jamie Lee Curtis (Halloween) and Toni Collette (Hereditary).
 Watch Knives Out on Amazon Prime Video

 Soiled Dancing (1987)

-An all-time basic, Soiled Dancing stars Jennifer Gray as Frances ‘Child’ Houseman, who spends a fateful trip together with her mother and father at Catskills resort in the summertime of 1963.
-She is drawn to dance teacher Jonny Citadel, a foul boy determine performed brilliantly by the late Patrick Swayze.
-The movie charts their slowly blossoming romance as they put together an formidable routine for the end-of-season expertise present.
-The 2 leads are undeniably charming, whereas the script from Eleanor Bergstein is ready to discover a good stability between comedic moments and surprisingly dramatic scenes.
+An all-time traditional, Soiled Dancing stars Jennifer Gray as Frances ‘Child’ Houseman, who spends a fateful trip along with her mother and father at Catskills resort in the summertime of 1963.
+She is drawn to dance teacher Jonny Citadel, a nasty boy determine performed brilliantly by the late Patrick Swayze.
+The movie charts their slowly blossoming romance as they put together an bold routine for the end-of-season expertise present.
+The 2 leads are undeniably charming, whereas the script from Eleanor Bergstein is ready to discover a good steadiness between comedic moments and surprisingly dramatic scenes.
 Watch Soiled Dancing on Amazon Prime Video

 Snowpiercer (2013)

-Director Bong-Joon Ho, who took residence finest image at this 12 months’s Academy Awards for his newest movie Parasite, helms this dystopian thriller starring Chris Evans.
-With humanity shut to extinction after environmental catastrophe, the few remaining survivors reside on a practice divided by social class, the place the poorest on board are oppressed by the wealthy.
-Whereas not fairly as robust as his more moderen work, Snowpiercer is an exhilarating commentary on inequality with robust performances from Evans, Tilda Swinton and Octavia Spencer.
-The movie spawned a preferred spin-off tv sequence, which is out there to stream on Netflix.
+Director Bong-Joon Ho, who took house greatest image at this 12 months’s Academy Awards for his newest movie Parasite, helms this dystopian thriller starring Chris Evans.
+With humanity shut to extinction after environmental catastrophe, the few remaining survivors dwell on a practice divided by social class, the place the poorest on board are oppressed by the wealthy.
+Whereas not fairly as sturdy as his more moderen work, Snowpiercer is an exhilarating commentary on inequality with sturdy performances from Evans, Tilda Swinton and Octavia Spencer.
+The movie spawned a preferred spin-off tv sequence, which is offered to stream on Netflix.
 Watch Snowpiercer on Amazon Prime Video

 Trumbo (2015)

-This biopic chronicles the profession of screenwriter Dalton Trumbo, who was one of many largest names in Hollywood within the 1940s, till he was focused by an industry-wide blacklist in the beginning of the Chilly Warfare.
-The sustained marketing campaign denied work to anybody working in leisure who had beforehand supported and even proven sympathy for the USA’s Communist Social gathering.
+This biopic chronicles the profession of screenwriter Dalton Trumbo, who was one of many largest names in Hollywood within the 1940s, till he was focused by an industry-wide blacklist at first of the Chilly Conflict.
+The sustained marketing campaign denied work to anybody working in leisure who had beforehand supported and even proven sympathy for the USA’s Communist Celebration.
 Bryan Cranston earned an Oscar nomination for his efficiency within the title position, starring alongside Helen Mirren, John Goodman and Diane Lane.
 Watch Trumbo on Amazon Prime Video

 Wild Rose (2018)

-Wild Rose tells the story of a Scottish lady who, upon being launched from jail, desires to reform her life by turning into a rustic music singer.
-She will get the prospect to fly out to Nashville to see if she will be able to make it huge, however can she really depart her previous behind?
+Wild Rose tells the story of a Scottish girl who, upon being launched from jail, desires to reform her life by changing into a rustic music singer.
+She will get the possibility to fly out to Nashville to see if she will make it huge, however can she actually go away her previous behind?
 Lead actress Jessie Buckley (Chernobyl) earned a BAFTA nomination for her efficiency on this critically acclaimed indie hit, which has no scarcity of emotional moments.
 Watch Wild Rose on Amazon Prime Video

 The Departed (2006)

-Some of the acclaimed collaborations between director Martin Scorsese and display screen icon Leonardo DiCaprio, The Departed is against the law drama that unfolds throughout the confines of the New York’s harmful Irish mob.
-The story kicks off when crime boss Frank Costello (Jack Nicholson) sends a member of his crew (DiCaprio) to be a mole within the Massachusetts State Police, simply because the drive ship certainly one of their cops (Matt Damon) to infiltrate the mob as an secret agent.
+One of the vital acclaimed collaborations between director Martin Scorsese and display icon Leonardo DiCaprio, The Departed is against the law drama that unfolds inside the confines of the New York’s harmful Irish mob.
+The story kicks off when crime boss Frank Costello (Jack Nicholson) sends a member of his crew (DiCaprio) to be a mole within the Massachusetts State Police, simply because the pressure ship one in all their cops (Matt Damon) to infiltrate the mob as an secret agent.
 It isn’t lengthy earlier than either side realise they’ve been performed, setting the 2 covert operatives head-to-head in a race to uncover the opposite’s identification.
 Watch The Departed on Amazon Prime Video

 Again to the Future (1985)

-One of many all-time basic blockbusters, Again to the Future sees American teen Marty McFly (Michael J Fox) makes use of the invention of his eccentric scientist buddy Doc Brown to journey again to the 1950s.
-Whereas there, he will get twisted up together with his mother and father in a disastrous method that threatens his complete existence.
-This excellent movie is a pleasure to revisit time and time once more, that includes so many memorable performances and iconic moments.
+One of many all-time traditional blockbusters, Again to the Future sees American teen Marty McFly (Michael J Fox) makes use of the invention of his eccentric scientist good friend Doc Brown to journey again to the 1950s.
+Whereas there, he will get snarled together with his mother and father in a disastrous means that threatens his whole existence.
+This very good movie is a pleasure to revisit time and time once more, that includes so many memorable performances and iconic moments.
 If you happen to’re a fan, why not make it a marathon?
 Again to the Future Half 2 and three are additionally accessible to stream now… Watch Again to the Future on Amazon Prime Video

 Booksmart (2019)

-Olivia Wilde directs this critically acclaimed comedy following two educational overachievers as they let free on their closing day of highschool.
-Kaitlyn Dever and Beanie Feldstein are implausible within the lead roles, the latter receiving a Golden Globe nod for her efficiency, with memorable appearances from Lisa Kudrow (Pals), Jason Sudeikis (Horrible Bosses) and Will Forte (30 Rock).
-Many critics hailed Booksmart as among the finest movies of 2019, offering a contemporary and modern spin on the coming-of-age story.
+Olivia Wilde directs this critically acclaimed comedy following two educational overachievers as they let free on their last day of highschool.
+Kaitlyn Dever and Beanie Feldstein are improbable within the lead roles, the latter receiving a Golden Globe nod for her efficiency, with memorable appearances from Lisa Kudrow (Buddies), Jason Sudeikis (Horrible Bosses) and Will Forte (30 Rock).
+Many critics hailed Booksmart as top-of-the-line movies of 2019, offering a contemporary and up to date spin on the coming-of-age story.
 Watch Booksmart on Amazon Prime Video

-Jason Bateman stars on this suspenseful thriller that helped set him on the trail in direction of extra dramatic initiatives like Netflix’s Ozark.
-He takes the lead position reverse Rebecca Corridor (Iron Man 3) as Simon and Robyn Callem, a married couple who transfer into a fantastic new residence in a Los Angeles suburb.
-All appears effectively, till they encounter a mysterious man from Simon’s childhood, who introduces himself like an previous buddy however is quickly revealed to be one thing way more sinister.
-He’s hiding a harmful secret that threatens to destroy the whole lot the Callems have constructed.
-Watch The Present on Amazon Prime Video
+Jason Bateman stars on this suspenseful thriller that helped set him on the trail in the direction of extra dramatic tasks like Netflix’s Ozark.
+He takes the lead position reverse Rebecca Corridor (Iron Man 3) as Simon and Robyn Callem, a married couple who transfer into a stupendous new house in a Los Angeles suburb.
+All appears nicely, till they encounter a mysterious man from Simon’s childhood, who introduces himself like an outdated good friend however is quickly revealed to be one thing much more sinister.
+He’s hiding a harmful secret that threatens to destroy every thing the Callems have constructed.
+Watch The Reward on Amazon Prime Video

 Coherence (2015)

-This unbiased characteristic tells a genuinely thrilling sci-fi story on a shoestring price range, making it a testomony to artistic filmmaking.
-A bunch of mates get collectively for a cocktail party on an evening the place a comet is passing overhead, however when relationships fracture when unusual issues begin occurring and paranoia takes maintain.
-Emily Baldoni provides a superb efficiency within the lead position, significantly spectacular on condition that a lot of the script was improvised on set, proving a compelling anchor for this intriguing thriller.
+This unbiased characteristic tells a genuinely thrilling sci-fi story on a shoestring funds, making it a testomony to inventive filmmaking.
+A gaggle of buddies get collectively for a cocktail party on an evening the place a comet is passing overhead, however when relationships fracture when unusual issues begin taking place and paranoia takes maintain.
+Emily Baldoni offers a superb efficiency within the lead position, notably spectacular provided that a lot of the script was improvised on set, proving a compelling anchor for this intriguing thriller.
 Watch Coherence on Amazon Prime Video

 Hustlers (2019)

 Impressed by a real story, Jennifer Lopez stars on this crime thriller a few crew of strippers who start stealing cash from their rich clients.
-Many movie buffs known as for Hustlers to be recognised at this 12 months’s Academy Awards for Lorene Scafaria’s slick route and JLo’s highly effective lead efficiency.
-Finally, the movie didn’t win any Oscar gold, nevertheless it stays a massively entertaining watch with a powerful supporting solid that features Constance Wu (Recent Off the Boat), Julia Stiles (Riviera), Keke Palmer (Scream Queens) and music sensation Lizzo.
+Many movie buffs referred to as for Hustlers to be recognised at this 12 months’s Academy Awards for Lorene Scafaria’s slick course and JLo’s highly effective lead efficiency.
+Finally, the movie didn’t win any Oscar gold, however it stays a massively entertaining watch with a powerful supporting forged that features Constance Wu (Contemporary Off the Boat), Julia Stiles (Riviera), Keke Palmer (Scream Queens) and music sensation Lizzo.
 Watch Hustlers on Amazon Prime Video

-After a prolonged absence, George Miller returned to his Mad Max franchise in 2015 with Tom Hardy and Charlize Theron in tow, producing arguably the perfect movie within the sequence.
-Admittedly, Fury Street won’t fulfill these in search of advanced narrative on condition that it’s basically a feature-length automotive chase.
-However, when it comes to sheer breathtaking spectacle, it’s a massively formidable blockbuster and certainly one of few to bag a Best Image nomination on the Academy Awards.
-Watch Mad Max: Fury Street on Amazon Prime Video
+After a prolonged absence, George Miller returned to his Mad Max franchise in 2015 with Tom Hardy and Charlize Theron in tow, producing arguably the very best movie within the sequence.
+Admittedly, Fury Highway may not fulfill these searching for advanced narrative provided that it’s basically a feature-length automotive chase.
+However, when it comes to sheer breathtaking spectacle, it’s a massively bold blockbuster and one in all few to bag a Best Image nomination on the Academy Awards.
+Watch Mad Max: Fury Highway on Amazon Prime Video

 The Farewell (2019)

-Rising star Awkwafina stars on this touching household drama, a few Chinese language-American lady dwelling within the States who finds out that her grandmother is dying of terminal most cancers.
-She returns to China to say her goodbyes, solely to uncover that her grandmother is blissfully unaware of the severity of her situation, which has been saved secret from her by her surrounding household.
-The movie is impressed by the actual experiences of director Lulu Wang and noticed rave opinions from critics, with Awkwafina successful a Golden Globe for her efficiency.
+Rising star Awkwafina stars on this touching household drama, a few Chinese language-American girl dwelling within the States who finds out that her grandmother is dying of terminal most cancers.
+She returns to China to say her goodbyes, solely to uncover that her grandmother is blissfully unaware of the severity of her situation, which has been stored secret from her by her surrounding household.
+The movie is impressed by the actual experiences of director Lulu Wang and noticed rave evaluations from critics, with Awkwafina profitable a Golden Globe for her efficiency.
 Watch The Farewell on Amazon Prime Video

 Watchmen (2009)

-Following the affirmation that Zack Snyder’s Justice League is coming to HBO Max, now is likely to be an excellent time to revisit arguably the director’s most formidable comedian e-book adaptation.
-Watchmen relies on the enduring graphic novel by Alan Moore and Dave Gibbons, lengthy thought unattainable to adapt for the massive display screen, about vigilantes working in a world on the brink of apocalyptic nuclear battle.
-Snyder’s model is actually nowhere close to nearly as good because the supply materials (severely, learn it in the event you get an opportunity), nevertheless it’s a powerful try with some very memorable moments and a hanging sense of fashion.
-Patrick Wilson (The Conjuring), Jeffrey Dean Morgan (The Strolling Lifeless) and Carla Gugino (Gerald’s Sport) star.
+Following the affirmation that Zack Snyder’s Justice League is coming to HBO Max, now could be an excellent time to revisit arguably the director’s most bold comedian e book adaptation.
+Watchmen relies on the long-lasting graphic novel by Alan Moore and Dave Gibbons, lengthy thought unattainable to adapt for the large display, about vigilantes working in a world on the brink of apocalyptic nuclear struggle.
+Snyder’s model is definitely nowhere close to pretty much as good because the supply materials (critically, learn it when you get an opportunity), however it’s a powerful try with some very memorable moments and a hanging sense of favor.
+Patrick Wilson (The Conjuring), Jeffrey Dean Morgan (The Strolling Useless) and Carla Gugino (Gerald’s Sport) star.
 Watch Watchmen on Amazon Prime Video

 Midsommar (2019)

 Director Ari Aster adopted up his acclaimed debut movie Hereditary with this eerie horror flick.
-Florence Pugh takes the lead position as a younger lady who takes a visit together with her mates to a rural commune in Sweden, solely to discover themselves disturbed by their horrifying customs.
-Maybe it might have been a tad shorter, however the sterling performances and wonderful manufacturing design will hold Midsommar in your reminiscence lengthy after the credit roll.
+Florence Pugh takes the lead position as a younger girl who takes a visit along with her buddies to a rural commune in Sweden, solely to discover themselves disturbed by their horrifying customs.
+Maybe it may have been a tad shorter, however the sterling performances and wonderful manufacturing design will preserve Midsommar in your reminiscence lengthy after the credit roll.
 Watch Midsommar on Amazon Prime Video

 John Wick (2014)

-This trendy motion flick set Keanu Reeves on the trail in direction of his meteoric comeback and it’s simple to see why.
-John Wick is a triumph of stunt work and combat choreography, which delivers huge on thrilling motion sequences, however that’s not all it has to provide.
-The movie goes one additional than your typical motion flick, by weaving in an enchanting story that slowly reveals a seedy underworld of assassins and secret organisations.
-Reeves is pleasant because the eponymous legendary hitman, his efficiency packing a sure B-movie allure that matches this story completely.
+This fashionable motion flick set Keanu Reeves on the trail in the direction of his meteoric comeback and it’s straightforward to see why.
+John Wick is a triumph of stunt work and struggle choreography, which delivers huge on thrilling motion sequences, however that’s not all it has to provide.
+The movie goes one additional than your typical motion flick, by weaving in a captivating story that slowly reveals a seedy underworld of assassins and secret organisations.
+Reeves is pleasant because the eponymous legendary hitman, his efficiency packing a sure B-movie attraction that matches this story completely.
 This primary instalment additionally sees memorable supporting roles for Ian McShane (Deadwood), Lance Reddick (The Wire) and Adrianne Palicki (Brokers of SHIELD).
 Watch John Wick on Amazon Prime Video

 Jurassic Park (1993)

-Steven Spielberg’s basic blockbuster actually wants no introduction, however we’re going to give it one anyway.
+Steven Spielberg’s traditional blockbuster actually wants no introduction, however we’re going to give it one anyway.
 Jurassic Park Sam Neill, Laura Dern and Jeff Goldblum as three scientists invited to an island, the place a rich businessman (Richard Attenborough) has introduced dinosaurs again from extinction.
-However an unimaginable accomplishment is quickly revealed to be disastrously misguided, when sabotage units the mighty beasts free and places everyone’s lives at risk.
+However an unbelievable accomplishment is quickly revealed to be disastrously misguided, when sabotage units the mighty beasts free and places all people’s lives at risk.
 Jurassic Park is thrilling from begin to end, boasting an clever script, good performances and spectacular particular results that also maintain up nearly 30 years later.
 It’s an absolute must-watch.
 Watch Jurassic Park on Amazon Prime Video

-David Cronenberg is among the best administrators horror cinemas has to provide, and Stephen King among the finest writers of horror fiction of all time – and so its not shocking that Cronenberg’s adaptation of King’s 1979 novel is a triumph.
-The movie stars Christopher Walken as a trainer who falls right into a coma after a critical automotive crash – and wakes up to discover that a number of years have handed and he has gained a chilling new skill- the power to decide somebody’s destiny just by touching them.
-Watch The Lifeless Zone on Amazon Prime Video
+David Cronenberg is likely one of the most interesting administrators horror cinemas has to provide, and Stephen King top-of-the-line writers of horror fiction of all time – and so its not shocking that Cronenberg’s adaptation of King’s 1979 novel is a triumph.
+The movie stars Christopher Walken as a instructor who falls right into a coma after a critical automotive crash – and wakes up to discover that a number of years have handed and he has gained a chilling new skill- the power to decide somebody’s destiny just by touching them.
+Watch The Useless Zone on Amazon Prime Video

 Suspiria (1977)

-Certainly one of many Dario Argento classics included with Prime, Suspiria was remade in 2018 – however the authentic model stays unparalleled.
-Suzy, ballet scholar arrives at a prestigious dance faculty, however shortly discovers that every one isn’t what it appears.
-Unusual, supernatural occasions hold occuring and a number of other college students die – leaving Suzy to surprise if she is likely to be subsequent… Watch Suspiria on Amazon Prime Video
+One in all many Dario Argento classics included with Prime, Suspiria was remade in 2018 – however the authentic model stays unparalleled.
+Suzy, ballet pupil arrives at a prestigious dance faculty, however shortly discovers that every one just isn’t what it appears.
+Unusual, supernatural occasions preserve occuring and a number of other college students die – leaving Suzy to marvel if she could be subsequent… Watch Suspiria on Amazon Prime Video

-Leonardo DiCaprio provides certainly one of his most iconic performances in The Wolf of Wall Avenue, his fifth collaboration with famous person director Martin Scorsese.
-The movie tells the true story of Jordan Belfort, a Wall Avenue stockbroker whose agency was discovered responsible of corruption and fraud.
-This three-hour epic charts his meteoric rise to success in addition to his catastrophic downfall, with a star-studded supporting solid that features Jonah Hill, Margot Robbie and Matthew McConaughey.
-It’s a wild experience… Watch The Wolf of Wall Avenue on Amazon Prime Video
+Leonardo DiCaprio offers one in all his most iconic performances in The Wolf of Wall Road, his fifth collaboration with famous person director Martin Scorsese.
+The movie tells the true story of Jordan Belfort, a Wall Road stockbroker whose agency was discovered responsible of corruption and fraud.
+This three-hour epic charts his meteoric rise to success in addition to his catastrophic downfall, with a star-studded supporting forged that features Jonah Hill, Margot Robbie and Matthew McConaughey.
+It’s a wild trip… Watch The Wolf of Wall Road on Amazon Prime Video

 Paddington (2014)

-Michael Bond’s iconic character from kids’s literature is the star of this household movie, which sees Paddington Bear go up towards a nefarious taxidermist performed by Hollywood star Nicole Kidman.
-Critics heaped reward on this heartwarming adaptation, which is certain to hold the youngsters amused with its wacky sense of humour and memorable performances.
+Michael Bond’s iconic character from youngsters’s literature is the star of this household movie, which sees Paddington Bear go up towards a nefarious taxidermist performed by Hollywood star Nicole Kidman.
+Critics heaped reward on this heartwarming adaptation, which is certain to preserve the children amused with its wacky sense of humour and memorable performances.
 Ben Whishaw (Skyfall) supplies the voice of the title character, whereas Hugh Bonneville and Sally Hawkins seem as Mr and Mrs Brown, who give him a spot to keep when he arrives in London.

 Watch Paddington on Amazon Prime Video